Irinel47/RoDataTribe_MerryChristmass/README.md

-Romanian Data Tribe - X-Mass Data Viz Challenge, December 2023
+--Romanian Data Tribe - X-Mass Data Viz Challenge, December 2023--

 In the 'Merry Christmas in European Languages' challenge, I delved deep into the etymology of native greetings.